Start the application process early and follow the steps outlined here. If you have questions along the way, please contact us.

 Additional Admission Criteria

 In addition to academic criteria, some programs have program-specific admission requirements such as resumes, references, letters of intent, security checks, portfolios or auditions.
 Other programs require certain kinds of volunteer work or work experience which you will need to start well before you apply.
-You may need to meet a certain level of English language proficiency or write a Skills Appraisal Exam.
+You may need to meet a certain level of English language proficiency or make arrangements to take a language proficiency test.
 If your program of choice has additional admission criteria, it will be listed under admission requirements on the program's website.

 The application deadline for programs at MacEwan University is based on when you want to start your studies (the intake term).
 Check admission dates & deadlines to learn when you can start (fall, winter or spring/summer intake) and the last possible date to apply.
 If you apply after a deadline has passed, your application fee is not refunded.